smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 ### Mobile proxy change (Android and iOS)
 SDL proxy shall support sending a PRC with both encrypted and unencrypted format as it currently does if the RPC service has encryption enabled.

-SDL proxy shall restart service 7 with encryption enabled in two situations.
-1. Before SDL proxy sends the first RPC message that need encryption.
+SDL proxy may restart service 7 with encryption enabled in several situations.
+-	1. Before SDL proxy sends the first RPC message that need encryption.
 This works like delay loading of a dynamic library.
 Only when encryption is truly needed, proxy enables encryption for RPC service.
+This is the latest time.
-2. After SDL proxy receives an `OnPermissionsChange` notification and there is at least one RPC needs encryption.
+-	2. After SDL proxy receives an `OnPermissionsChange` notification and there is at least one RPC needs encryption.
 In this case, proxy enables encryption for any potential usage.
+This is earliest time that the app/proxy knows it may need encryption.
-Due to the fact that it may take a long time (up to a minute) to get RPC service enabled, and there is no overhead after that, we strongly recommend proxy do it after receiving the `OnPermissionsChange` notification.
+-	3. Sometime in between.
+For example, when the driver activates the app and HMI brings the app to foreground (SDL proxy receives `OnHMIStatus` notification with `hmiLevel=FULL`).
+Due to the fact that it may take a long time (up to a minute) to get RPC service enabled, and there is no overhead after that, we strongly recommend proxy enable encryption after the app get activated and there is at least one RPC need protection.

 SDL proxy shall only send encrypted RPC requests and receive encrypted RPC responses and notifications in an encryption enabled service if the corresponding RPC needs encryption.